 Police actively searched for “Tyler” after Denali’s admission to motive, securing a search warrant for her phone and computer.
 It wasn’t until police returned with evidence of who Tyler really was that Denali learned that she’d been catfished, prosecutors say.

 “Tyler” is really 21-year-old Darin Schilmiller.
 He is not from Kansas, but from Indiana and looks nothing like the photo he was using in his conversations with Denali.
-And he is nowhere near being a millionaire, even by the most liberal stretch of the imagination.
+And he is, to the surprise of literally none of us, nowhere near being a millionaire, even by the most liberal stretch of the imagination.
 He’s basically just a broke-ass dickhole who likes fucked up sexual shit and found a gullible girl to provide it to him.

 “Gonna go buy weed first,” Denali wrote to him.
 “I wanna get her high for it so she doesn’t fight me.”